-- 4.1 These proposals form part of the Council's overall Treasury and Capital Strategy and are aligned with the requirements of the Prudential Code.
-The strategy sets the underlying principles by which the Council's annual investment and borrowing activity will be managed for the 2014/15 financial year. - 4.2 A report on the actual performance of the Treasury Team in managing the Council's loans and investments for the whole of 2013/14 will be brought to Executive after the end of the financial year.
+- 4.1 The strategy sets the underlying principles by which the Council's annual investment and borrowing activity will be managed for the 2015/16 financial year.
+These proposals form part of the Council's overall Treasury and Capital Strategy and are aligned with the proposed Capital Strategy (also on this agenda) and the requirements of the Prudential Code. - 4.2 A report on the actual performance of the Treasury Team in managing the Council's loans and investments for the whole of 2014/15 will be brought to Executive after the end of the financial year.